vibewell25/vibewell/docs/docs/guides/api-documentation-guide.md

 ## Overview

-This guide provides a comprehensive reference for the Vibewell API, including authentication methods, available endpoints, request/response formats, and best practices for API consumption.
+This guide provides a comprehensive reference for the VibeWell API, including authentication methods, available endpoints, request/response formats, and best practices for API consumption.

 ## Base URL